Documentary Film Production

 GHE 2013 brought together 20 people from 10 different countries.
 A diverse group of Entrepreneurs, CEOs, B school students and professionals and adventure sickers.
 The objective of GHE 2013 was to setup an Education facility called the third pole education Base.
 That was constructed by sustainable renewable building materials and powered by 100% solar energy.
 The goal was to teach them aspects of sustainable development for their communities and to provide them access to clean technology solution helping develop critical thinking around local and global issues well connecting with world outside.
 This year, the members of the Global Himalayan Expedition got together in the beautiful city of Leh with a mission to take sustainable renewable energy solution to the remotest corner of the region and provide energy access to a village which has never seen electricity.
 My job was to travel with the team and capture the journey, to be stitched into a documentary film on our return to New Delhi.

 Ladakh literally means a land of high passes, and you need to see it first hand to appreciate what it really means.
-The photographs do only so much justice to the beauty of this place.
-I was amazed to know that many of the villages in ladakh are over two thousand years old, which is so evident in the culture and traditions of the Ladakhi people.
+The photographs can do so much justice to the beauty of this place.
+I was amazed to know that many of the villages in Ladakh are over two thousand years old, which is so evident in the culture and traditions of the Ladakhi people.
 Most of Ladakh is over 10,000 ft above sea level.
 In fact, Ladakh is one of the highest plates in the region.
 Most of Ladakh is a cold desert, for it lies in the shadow region of the mighty Himalayas.
 The district of Ladakh has three parallel ranges viz. the Himalayas, the Zanskar and the Karakoram.
 The Shayok , Indus and Zanskar rivers flow between these ranges and that is where most of the population of the region lives.
 Low precipitation along with freezing cold temperatures owing to high altitudes results in very sparse vegetation in the region.
 As you would see in most of the photographs, the place only has some vegetation in the patches along the rivers and high but gradual slopes.

 No Journey to Ladakh is complete without visiting the beautiful Pangong Tso.
 Taking the road to the lake is an experience in itself.